The first northbound shield for I-990 was this assembly preceding milepost 1. Photo by Jeff Morrison (07/01/07).

-Interstate 990, the highest-numbered Interstate highway, is metropolitan Buffalo’s Lockport Expressway.
-The commuter freeway connects the greater Buffalo area with the State University of New York at Buffalo (SUNY Buffalo) and the city of Lockport as part of a four lane corridor using NY 263 and NY 78.
+The highest numbered Interstate highway, I-990 is the Lockport Expressway in the Buffalo, New York metropolitan area.
+Located wholly within the town of Amherst, the commuter freeway connects Tonawanda, Cheektowaga and the Buffalo area with the State University of New York at Buffalo (SUNY Buffalo) and the city of Lockport as part of a four lane corridor using NY 263 and NY 78.

 Earliest plans for the Lockport Expressway took the freeway north to the Lake Ontario State Parkway or east directly to Rochester.2 Excessive growth projections for eastern Niagara County in the 1960’s redefined the route to end at NY 31 in Gasport.3